wesokuhara/effects-as-data-demo/README.md

 # Effects as Data Demo

 ### Commands
-Commands are simply JSON.
+Commands are simply JavaScript objects.
 They designate which effect to happen and set of arguments for that effect.
 ```js
 function httpGet() {